3mcd/javelin/docs/src/chapter_1.md

 npm install @javelin/net
 ```

-Go to the next chapter to learn about Javelin's features.
+Keep reading to learn how to build a simple game with Javelin.